Current initiatives include:-

 Karbon Community Fund for Haltwhistle

 The Partnership has been managing this fund on behalf of Karbon Homes and a steering group of local people are involved in its distribution.
-This fund is now closed but further details can be found here.
+This fund is now closed but further details can be found here

 Renewable Energy Event.

-The Renewabel Energy Working Group in conjunction with Sustainable Haltwhistle (formerly South Tyne Sustainability) have launched a short film featuring local people who have carried out renewable energy projects in their homes.
+The Renewable Energy Working Group in conjunction with Sustainable Haltwhistle (formerly South Tyne Sustainability) have launched a short film featuring local people who have carried out renewable energy projects in their homes.
 The link to the film is here.
-The group have also held an Eco Fair to share energy saving hints and tips to help residents reduce their energy usage.

 Heat from Mine workings